Home / Blog / Purchasing Guide / What is the Best Bathtub Material? A Complete Guide

 Enameled Steel Bathtub

-Enameled steel bathtubs are made by coating a steel shell with a layer of porcelain enamel.
+Enameled steel bathtubs are made by coating a steel shell or steel plate with a layer of porcelain enamel.
 These tubs offer a similar appearance to cast iron but at a lower cost and weight.
 Enameled steel bathtubs are durable, resistant to scratching and chipping, and relatively easy to clean.

 Enamel Steel Bathtub